wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `epsHigh`: the precision for high range binary search.
 Default to be `EpsHigh` with value `2e-3`.
   - `epsLow`: the precision for low range binary search.
 Default to be `EpsLow` with value `1e-4`.
   - `buffer`: the buffer value for adjusting the binary search range.
 Default to be `0.012`.
+  - `overPour`: whether to slightly over pour.
+Default to be `true`.
+    - The pour not enough to bring the bottle back to origin have a smallest step size, and in these cases there are some error in the resulted angle, this parameter controls **the direction of this error** (to pour more or pour less).

 ### Angle conversion functions